-The initial editorial commenter was Dr. Nancy Graham, who recommended using an established style manul.
+Initially Dr. Nancy Graham recommended adopting an established style manul.
 The Chicago Style Manual was selected as the systematic structure.
 A short credit page for her is included on the dropdown local menu above.

-Subsequently, Mr. Dave Mather became copy or manuscript editor.
+Subsequently, Mr. Dave Mather provided preliminary copy edit comments that improved readability of an early draft.
 He has a wide variety of experiences dealing with various different types of publications.
-He contributed numerous editorial comments throughout the text to improve readability.
 A bio for him is included on the dropdown local menu above.

-Mr. Terry Hamilton, the freind who initially asked me to do duets at Bias recording studio with him, agreed to review the book and provide comments on content.
-He is a bit of an Anglophile that seems fitting since a portion of the history involved England over the centuries.
+Mr. Terry Hamilton, the freind who initially asked David to do duets with him at Bias recording studio, provided resources for content.
+He is a bit of an Anglophile, which seems fitting since a portion of the hymn histories involve England over the centuries.

-Since opinions can be quite strong about religious subject matter, this book addresses possible reservations regarding throughness and/or reliability of information by providing considerable cross-references for source materials.
+Since opinions can be strong regarding religious subject matter, this book provides numerous footnotes throughout enabling readers with questions or reservations regarding throughness and/or reliability of information presented, to explore supporting source materials.

-Future Book availability.
-It is planned to provide details on these webpages about how to access the book when it becomes available.
+Projected availability.
+It is planned to provide details on these webpages about how to access this book when it becomes available.
 The intention is to at minimum make information available on TortoiseClimbing.com about how to obtain this book.

 NOTE.
 This TortoiseClimbing.net website will be migrated to the .com website in the future, with automatic referal.

-Draft finals of two selections from the book are accessible via the dropdown local menu above for:
+Draft finals of two selections from front material of the book are accessible via the dropdown local menu above for:

-As technical options are explored for how this book will be made electronically available, additional of the materials from the book may be made available via this website in pdf format.
+As technical options are developed for making this book electronically available, additional of the materials from the book may be made available via this website, perhaps in pdf format.

-Comments from readers on how to improve accuracy of topics in this book's stories are welcome.
-Like any other comments, they can be submitted to the editor via the comment page on this website found at: Contact/Comment, or clicking the option in the top menu for Contact/Comment.
+Comments from readers on inaccuracies and sources for missing materials, etc., are incouraged to improve this book.
+Like all other comments, they can be submitted via the comment page on this website found at: Contact/Comment, or clicking the option in the top menu for Contact/Comment.